Educational grants & contests

 Grants

-Grants of up to $15,000 for organizations and individuals interested in Angler Recruitment, Retention and Reactivation.
+Grants of up to $5,000 for organizations and individuals interested in Angler Recruitment, Retention and Reactivation.
 This grant, supported by federal Sport Fish Restoration (SFR) funds, provides financial assistance to partners to conduct Angler R3 programs and activities in Wisconsin.
-Its goals are to grow the numbers of anglers in Wisconsin and expand angling participation among adults, particularly from non-traditional audiences.
-The applications are typically due February 15 each year with funding available in time for spring and summer programs
+Its goals are to grow the number of anglers in Wisconsin and expand angling participation among adults, particularly from non-traditional audiences.
+The applications are typically due February 15, with funding available in time for spring and summer programs the following year.

 Find grants of up to $1,000 for public school teachers (K-12) to undertake outdoor environmental education projects.
-Applications are typically available starting in April and due early September.
+Applications are typically due in early May.

-Find grants to support projects that enhance awareness, knowledge, and skills that can help people make informed decisions about the environment.
-Applications are typically due in early December.
+Find grants to support projects that enhance awareness, knowledge, and skills to help people make informed decisions about the environment.
+Applications are typically due in early November.

 The Wisconsin Department of Administration administers educational grants related to the Great Lakes through the Wisconsin Coastal Management Program (WCMP).
 Applications are typically due in early November.